2000 Peruvian general election

 General elections were held in Peru on 9 April 2000, with a run-off of the presidential election on 28 May.
 The elections were highly controversial and widely considered to have been fraudulent.
 Incumbent President Alberto Fujimori was re-elected for a third term with almost three-quarters of the vote.
 However, the elections were tainted with allegations of unconstitutionality, bribery, structural bias, and outright electoral fraud.
 Alejandro Toledo boycotted the second round of the presidential election, in which over 30% of ballots were declared invalid.
-Fujimori subsequently called for new elections, fled Peru, and faxed in his resignation from a hotel in Japan.
+Fujimori subsequently called for new elections after his scandal, fled Peru, and faxed in his resignation from a hotel in Japan.